UvuvDev/UvuvLib/README.md

 https://github.com/FidoProject/Fido

-This description is updated for Version 0.01, the second beta release of UvuvLib, now with Pure Pursuit!.
+This description is updated for Version 0.3, the third beta release of UvuvLib, now with Pure Pursuit!

+## WARNING

+This library has since merged with LemLib due to the lack of Beta Testers.
+Some functionality may be left out from this change.
+However, if you feel like contributing and debugging some of the features, you are welcome to do so and I will review them in a timely manner.

 ## Documentation

 UvuvLib Documentation can be found below.